m-zajac/json2go/README.md

 ## Future ideas

-- option to extract common types more aggresively
 - try decoding to map if resulting struct has many attributes with same type
 - ability to parse json schema